IDS 102 Art and Culture (4)

 IDS 435 Art and Technology (4)

 A study of the interaction between technological change and artistic expression.
 Early historical examples will be used to establish fundamental principles of art and technology as sources of cultural value.
-The course will emphasize twentieth century developments in imaging, including film and digital art.
+The course will emphasize twentieth and twenty-first century developments; topics may include imaging, film, code, data, and digital art.
 Students will produce their own examples of traditional and electronically mediated art.

 IDS 492 Interdisciplinary Studies Internship (2-4)